 The ICC was established by the Executive Committee to provide technical advice on transportation issues.
 The ICC makes recommendations to the Executive Committee and/or Board of Trustees on the continuous transportation planning process.

 Go To ICC Page

 For many years OKI has had an active public participation process.
-The SAFETEA-LU planning regulations require an expanded participation approach that continues to include public/community outreach as well as new consultations with various agencies at all levels.
-OKI has adopted the SAFETEA-LU language that refers to this document as a Participation Plan.
-The Plan is an expansion of our OKI Policy for Environmental Justice into a more formal Participation Plan that is SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users) compliant.
+The Moving Ahead for Progress in the 21stCentury Act (MAP-21) planning regulations require an expanded participation approach that continues to include public/community outreach as well as consultants with various agencies at all levels.
+OKI has adopted the MAP-21 language that refers to this document as the OKI Participation Plan.
+The Plan is an expansion of the OKI Policy for Environmental Justice into a more formal Participation Plan that is MAP-21 compliant.

 Go To Participation Plan Page

 OKI completed the Regional Freight Plan to understand industry trends, forecast freight demand and identify projects which mantain freight mobility and spur business growth.